 I use these dried organic lavender buds, as they’re really affordable and high quality.

 - 6 cups dried organic lavender buds

 - Water (can used distilled if you prefer // see guide here for making distilled water at home)

 - Ice cubes

-- Place a heat-resistant bowl or glass jar in the centre of a large saucepan.
+- Place a heat-resistant bowl or glass jar in the centre of a large saucepan or stockpot.
 The jar acts as a container to catch the condensing steam that will become the lavender water.